SKIP TO PAGE CONTENT

 Research and Creative Activity

-Dr. Nix conducts mixed methods research situated in an organizational institutionalism framework that draws from diverse academic fields including anthropology, economics, education, management, leadership, political science, psychology, and sociology.
+Dr. Nix conducts practical multimethod research situated in an organizational institutionalism framework that draws from diverse academic fields including anthropology, economics, education, management, leadership, political science, psychology, and sociology.
 His broad research interests are formative assessment, affective domain learning, and organizational emotions.
-Nix has published over 20 peer-reviewed articles, book chapters, and books while delivering over 60 research and invited presentations regionally, nationally, and internationally.
-Dr. Nix chaired over 20 doctoral dissertations to completion and served as a methodologist for more than 15 additional doctoral research studies.
+Nix has published four books and over 25 peer-reviewed manuscripts & book chapters while delivering over 60 peer-reviewed research and invited presentations regionally, nationally, and internationally.
+Dr. Nix chaired over 20 doctoral dissertations to completion and served as a methodologist for more than 20 additional doctoral research studies.